Mikey Kelley

-Mikey Kelley (born November 14, 1973) is an American voice actor, who is best known for his role as Michelangelo in the TMNT movie, Silver Surfer in The Super Hero Squad Show, David Carter in Invasion America, Joey Caruso in Everybody Still Hates Chris, and Higgins in Elena of Avalor.
+Mikey Kelley (born November 14, 1973) is an American voice actor, who is best known for his role as Michelangelo in the animated film TMNT (2007), Silver Surfer in The Super Hero Squad Show, David Carter in Invasion America, Joey Caruso in Everybody Still Hates Chris, and Higgins in Elena of Avalor.

 Early life

 Mikey Kelley was born and raised in Quincy, Massachusetts.
 He attended Emerson College in Boston where he received a degree in Mass Communications/TV production.

 Career

 Kelley landed his first major voice-over job when he was cast as the lead in Steven Spielberg's primetime animated series Invasion America for The WB Network.

 He has since lent his voice to several other TV and film projects including TMNT, Everybody Still Hates Chris, Transformers: Robots in Disguise, Elena of Avalor, Mystic River, Harvey Beaks, Scooby-Doo and the Cyber Chase, The Super Hero Squad Show, Kulipari: An Army of Frogs, Batman: The Brave and the Bold, The Stinky & Dirty Show, Rocket Power, The Land Before Time, The Adventures of Puss in Boots, New Looney Tunes, as well as many others.

 On the commercial front, he's worked on a host of television and radio campaigns.
+He was the announcer for the Toon Disney cable channel from 2007 to 2009.

 Kelley has also been featured in a variety of video games including Lego Jurassic World, Halo 3, Tony Hawk's Underground, Ratchet & Clank, Full Spectrum Warrior, Viewtiful Joe, Metal Gear Solid: Portable Ops, Final Fantasy XIII-2, Lego Star Wars: The Force Awakens, Saints Row and many others.